top of page

 About the Event:

-Modern Ethnic Fashion Show, is brought to you by African Arts Academy and produced by African Arts Academy and Fely Productions, showcasing high end ethnically aspired fashion designs from around the world, with great exhibitors combined with wearable technological innovation, highlighting entertainment with live music, standup comedy, art auction, food and more.
+Modern Ethnic Fashion Show is brought to you by the African Arts Academy and produced by the African Arts Academy and Fely Productions, showcasing high-end, ethnically inspired fashion designs from around the world, with outstanding exhibitors combined with wearable technological innovation, highlighting entertainment with live music, stand-up comedy, art auctions, food, and more.

 Mission:

-To create a unique event that promotes cultural diversity, make the city of SAN FRANCISCO a unique destination for multi-culturally conscious event showcase that will attract locals and tourist alike.
-Help raise fund to establish in San Francisco, African Arts Academy, as a one stop institution specialized in the education of arts and craft originating from Africa, and the its diaspora.
+To create a unique event that promotes cultural diversity, make the city of SAN FRANCISCO a unique destination for a multi-culturally conscious event showcase that will attract locals and tourists alike.
+Help raise funds to establish in San Francisco the African Arts Academy as a one-stop institution specialized in the education of arts and crafts originating from Africa and its diaspora.

 Our Goal:

-Giving an opportunity to both established and up and coming talents to get the right exposure.
+We aim to provide opportunities for both established and emerging talents to gain the right exposure.

-Encourage a greater participation of minority artists in the show business industry to become self sufficient, raise awareness and demonstrate their contribution in the economy locally and internationally.
+Encourage greater participation of minority artists in the show business industry to become self-sufficient, raise awareness, and demonstrate their contribution to the economy locally and internationally.

-Encourage high tech industries to invest into the creative business such as art, music as well as the increasing wearable innovation fashion, and more.
+Encourage high-tech industries to invest in creative businesses such as art and music, as well as increasing wearable innovation in fashion, and more.

-Voted as people's choice #1 best fashion show in San Francisco.
-SF MODEFA is joined to top industry leaders such as Michelle Alameda Prior Seating on the Executive Board of the Miss California/USA Beauty Pageant Ethel, Reddy President of the San Francisco Asian Foundation and found at Ethel Look Makeup Institute.
-Lou Zamble Eugenie Award winner Can International Hair Design Show and President of the Cote d'Ivoire Beauty and Estheticien Institute who overseas the artistic hair design of SF MODEFA.
-Mayra Aguir makeup artist and back stage Director.
-Milan Laurence perkins Williams 415-948-9719.
+Voted as the people's choice for the #1 best fashion show in San Francisco.
+SF MODEFA is joined by top industry leaders such as Michelle Alameda Prior Seating on the Executive Board of the Miss California/USA Beauty Pageant and Ethel Reddy, President of the San Francisco Asian Foundation and founder of the Ethel Look Makeup Institute.
+Lou Zamble, Eugenie Award winner, president of the Can International Hair Design Show and president of the Cote d'Ivoire Beauty and Esthetician Institute, oversees the artistic hair design of SF MODEFA.
+Mayra Aguir is a makeup artist and backstage director.

 ASK US ANYTHING, BECOME A PARTNER.